udzura/slides/rubykaigi2025/index.md

 - Although wasm is relatively simple, understanding the overall VM design philosophy is quite challenging
 - However, it's understandable with careful reading of the book and spec documentation
-- Having a Rust reference implementation was very helpful
+- Having a Rust reference implementation was very helpful!

 ----